jmhertlein/RubyCraft/README.md

-    s - Start a server      - starts the server running in a new GNU screen session in multiuser mode e - Restart a server    - halts a server, then starts it again. h - Halt a server       - cleanly stops the server and terminates the GNU screen k - Kill a server       - Sends POSIX signal 9 (SIGKILL) to the GNU screen session that the server is in
-    l - List servers        - Lists all servers registered with rc, as well as their status (up = server is running, down = server is not running) b - Backup a server     - Backs up a server's worlds to its backup directory
+    s - Start a server      - starts the server running in a new GNU screen session in multiuser mode e - Restart a server    - halts a server, then starts it again. h - Halt a server       - cleanly stops the server and terminates the GNU screen l - List servers        - Lists all servers registered with rc, as well as their status (up = server is running, down = server is not running) b - Backup a server     - Backs up a server's worlds to its backup directory